Sobhangh/IDP-Z3/docs/FO-dot.rst

 --------

 The FO(:raw-html:`&#183`) (aka FO-dot) language is used to create knowledge bases.
-An IDP-Z3 program contains an FO(:raw-html:`&#183`) knowledge base and instructions to perform tasks on it.
-It is made of the following blocks of code:
+An FO-dot knowledge base is a text file containing the following blocks of code:

 vocabulary
     specify the types, predicates, functions and constants used to describe the problem domain.